-He spent the first seven years of his career teaching earth science at a middle school in rural Hanover County.
-He quickly became fed up with textbook exercises and lab activities, though.
+He spent the first seven years of his career teaching earth science at a middle school in Virginia’s rural Hanover County.
+But he quickly became fed up with textbook exercises and lab activities.
 They were too pat.
-To shake things up, he turned to the computer as a classroom tool, teaching his students to use spreadsheets to analyze data from experiments.
+To shake things up, he turned to the computer as a classroom tool to teach his students how to use spreadsheets to analyze data from experiments.
 About this time, he and a colleague, working with statistical-modeling software and topographical maps, began predicting possible changes in flooding patterns caused by the effects of global warming.

 Then he heard about image processing.
-Lehman says he tried some "bare-bones" processing, hoping to make earth-science activities more interesting for his students.
-But the technique required equipment that the schools could not afford or access.
+Hoping to make earth-science activities more interesting for his students, Lehman tried some “bare bones” processing.
+But the technique required equipment his school could not afford or access.

-But even for esteemed trainers, things don't always go as planned.
-During a recent introductory lesson to 20 9th graders, he was distracted by a student with a software problem.
-When he turned his attention back to the class, he found some students had forged ahead on their own: Several had used the software tools to gouge the eyes out of a digital portrait of the Mona Lisa, the test image for the exercise.
-Others had zoomed in on her breasts.
+But even for esteemed trainers, things don’t always go as planned.
+During a recent introductory lesson to 20 9th graders, Lehman was distracted by a student with a software problem.
+When he turned his attention back to the class, he discovered that some students had forged ahead on their own: Several had used the software tools to gouge the eyes out ofa digital portrait of the Mona Lisa, the test imagefor the exercise.
+Others had zoomed in on her breast.

 Lehman flipped on the lights and marched the students back to their regular computer-less classroom.
 He was both mad and disappointed.
 He’d planned to have the kids start creating fictional continents, a project he knew they would love.
 He was going to let them use image processing to design the topographical contours of the land.
 But that would have to wait.

 Back in the classroom, he chewed them out.
 “We don’t have to use the computers,” he told them solemnly.
 “We can just read the book.”